Saranyajothy/jk-occupational-therapy/README.md

 - The site has three pages which are easy to navigate.

-- Homepage gives information about the dance school, classes, venue and a gallery to view pictures which will enlarge when the cursor is on it.
+- Homepage gives information about the Occupational service.

-- The About us page gives detailed information and credentials about the dance teacher.
+- The About us page gives detailed information and credentials about the Occupational Therapist.

-- Contact page gives various options for users to contact the team.
+- What we do page gives meticulous service and assessment of the OT.

 - When an enquiry form is submitted, a confirmation message appears with a Thank you note and a link to return back to the home page.
 ## Logo